 ALS AWARENESS MONTH

-May is ALS Awareness Month and with it comes a round of support and advocacy for everyone who has received the diagnosis that is also known as Lou Gehrig’s Disease.
+May is ALS Awareness Month, and with it comes a round of support and advocacy for everyone who has received the diagnosis.
+ALS is also known as Lou Gehrig’s Disease.

-Amyotrophic lateral sclerosis (ALS) is a devastating disease that is progressively neurodegenerative affecting nerve cells in the brain and spinal cord.
-The disorder affects nerves and muscles, gradually impacting a person’s ability to speak, swallow, breathe, walk – every aspect of their life.
+Amyotrophic lateral sclerosis (ALS) is a devastating disease that is progressively neurodegenerative.
+It affects nerve cells in the brain and spinal cord.
+The disorder affects nerves and muscles, gradually impacting a person’s ability to speak, swallow, breathe, and walk – every aspect of their life.

-Every May since ALS Awareness Month has been observed across the nation with events designed to promote research and provide improved support for those coping with the disease and the families who care for them.
+Every May since organizations have observed ALS Awareness Month across the nation with events designed to promote research and provide improved support for those coping with the disease and the families who care for them.